SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-An-Example.md

 ```

 The `When I open the details of 'Analysis Patterns'` step is bound to the `WhenIOpenTheDetailsOfBook` step definition method in the `BookSteps` class, passing the name of the book as parameter.
 The implementation is delegated to an `IBookDetailsDriver` implementation, and with the default configuration the `IntegratedBookDetailsDriver` is used.
 We're calling the `OpenBookDetails` method.
-Here we can see that our automation directly instantiates the Contoller class, calls the action method, and stores the result for the subsequent assertions.
+Here we can see that our automation directly instantiates the Controller class, calls the action method, and stores the result for the subsequent assertions.

 ```C#
       using var controller = new CatalogController(_bookLogic);